Rent Tax Credit

 Further conditions

-As well as the conditions above, some further conditions apply to your claim for Rent Tax Credit, depending on the category of your rental arrangement.
-Please see the relevant page that follows for information on these further conditions.
+As well as the conditions above, some further conditions may apply to your claim for Rent Tax Credit, depending on the category of your rental arrangement.
+Please see the relevant page that follows for information on these additional conditions.

-Next: Further conditions where property is used as principal private residence
+Next: Further conditions where a property is used as principal private residence